Tinnitus: could your diet be the culprit?

-Whatever the case may be, maintaining a food diary might offer an insight into your dietary, hearing loss and tinnitus patterns, which may or may not reveal a correlation.
-From that correlation you can decide to make dietary changes to find the relief you're looking for.
+Maintaining a food diary might offer an insight into your dietary and tinnitus patterns, which may or may not reveal a correlation.
+From that correlation, you can decide to make changes to find the relief you're looking for.
 What is most important is to give your body the diet it does best with and that minimizes agonizing tinnitus.
 Maybe that means no more than one glass of red wine each day, or maybe no wine at all.
 Maybe that means no cheese or chocolate or red meat or coffee.